What is DBT Therapy?

 DBT Therapy Definition

-Dialectical behavioral therapy (DBT) is a type of cognitive-behavioral therapy.
+Dialectical behavior therapy (DBT) is a type of cognitive-behavioral therapy.
 Cognitive-behavioral therapy tries to identify and change negative thinking patterns and pushes for positive behavioral changes.

 DBT may be used to treat suicidal and other self-destructive behaviors.
 It teaches patients skills to cope with, and change, unhealthy behaviors.”

-Learn what Michelle Quilter, Director of the Dialectical Behavioral Therapy Program at Lifeskills South Florida, says about DBT:
+Learn what Michelle Quilter, Director of the Dialectical Behavior Therapy Program at Lifeskills South Florida, says about DBT:

 What Conditions Does DBT Treat?